bcdev/h2ops/README.md

   cookiecutter https://github.com/bcdev/cookiecutter-mlops
 ```

-1.1
+1.1.
 When prompted for input, enter the details requested.
 If you dont provide any
 input for a given choice, the first choice from the list is taken as the default.

-Add image of cookiecutter creation

 2. Start the services:
 ```bash